Survivorship: Health Concerns After Orchiectomy

 Low Testosterone (Hypogonadism)

 If you have had one or both testicles removed, you may be at risk for hypogonadism (producing little or no testosterone).
-This risk is higher if you had both testicles removed.
+This risk is higher if you have both testicles removed.
 Low levels of testosterone can cause:

 • Infertility, erectile dysfunction, and decreased sex drive (libido).